 This section does not require a testable question.
-Students may have had exposure to striving for a testable question from previous work so allow then, just understand that rephrasing to testable comes later.
+Students may have had exposure to striving for a testable question from previous work so allow them, just understand that rephrasing to testable comes later.
 This section is looking for the students to lay out a general statement of what they want to work on.

-2. Now that you have a direction.
-We need to get more specific.
-Its expected that science projects are fair and act to control major variables.
+2. Now that you have an initial question, we need to set limits to what we plan to investigate.
+Its expected that science projects are fair, so need identify the variables.
 (PP3)

-What variable to you want to Test?
+Independent Variable?
 The reaction of 3 mentos in diet coke vs coca-cola Independent variable - diet coke vs coca-cola (only material that will be different)

-What variable to you want to Measure?
-How high (cm) the geyser reaches at its highest point
+Dependent Variable?
+How high (cm) the geyser reaches at its highest point Dependent variable - how you are going to measure (number data)

-Dependent variable - how you are going to measure (number data) At the upper elementary level, students should have had enough exposure to be able to identify variables.
+At the Middle level, students should have had enough exposure to be able to identify variables.
 In the design, students will identify the controls.
 This section is intended to offer the variables necessary to correctly rephrase a question to be testable.